KimHyungSub/Robotic-vehicle-software-tutorial/README.md

 # Robotic-vehicle-software-tutorial

 Hello!
-It is not straightforward to precisely manipulate RVs on simulators when you especially want to simulate cyber/physical attacks/defense. <br>
+It is not straightforward to precisely manipulate RVs on simulators when you especially want to simulate cyber-physical attacks/defense. <br>
 I will keep sharing how I run RV software on simulators. <br>

 ## 1. Download and Setup